pfvaldez/boom/README.md

 In this experiment, I created a web app for live text-to-speech transcription.

+The demo video, showing live transcription using my microphone can be found [here](https://youtu.be/Tce65iStH2c).

+Instructions for running the experiment:

 Step 1: Sign up for Deepgram account and get an API key.
 Save your API key to a `.env` file, make sure to include the `.env` file in your `.gitignore` file.
 It should look something like this: